benjymous/annotations/sandman/sandman.04.md

 - Tanaqui C. Weaver <tweaver@isis.cs.du.edu> spotted Squatterbloat's poetry and relayed Neil Gaiman's correction on the first mention of Despair.
 - David Henry <UD137927@VM1.NoDak.EDU> recalled the Riddle Game.
 - Ralf Hildebrandt added more details.
+- Richard Munn filled in the details about the first appearance of Lucifer being redrawn.
+-